MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/geoxml-module-examples/reading-geospatial-xml-files-cross-domain.md

 ---
 title: "Reading Geospatial XML Files Cross Domain | Microsoft Docs"
-description: Provides a code example that shows how to create a simple proxy service using a Generic Handler in .Net to pass XML data to the GeoXML module. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Provides a code example that shows how to create a simple proxy service using a Generic Handler in .Net to pass XML data to the GeoXML module whether or not CORS is enabled. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""